 When you register for a course, you assume a financial responsibility.
 Nonpayment or failure to attend class does not result in an automatic drop from any course(s) or the release of financial responsibility.
 To be eligible for a refund, you must drop the course through MyAACC or submit a drop/add form with the records and registration office at firstname.lastname@example.org by the refund deadline.

 If you stop attending a course but do not officially drop it, you continue to be financially responsible for all tuition and fees, and you will receive a failing grade.

 Courses dropped prior to the refund deadline are eligible for a full refund.

 To be eligible for a refund for a noncredit course, you must officially drop the course before the first class.

 If you have received a federal grant or loan and drop or withdraw from a course, you may owe a portion of the funds you received back to that federal program.
-For details, contact the Financial Aid Office at 410-777-2203.
+For details contact the financial aid office at 410-777-2203.

-If you wish to withdraw from a course and the last day to withdraw has passed, contact Advising for assistance.
+If you wish to withdraw from a course and the last day to withdraw has passed, contact advising for assistance.